troxel/genericExpress/README.md

 # RemotePlatformMonitor
-RPM a remote platform monitor for inclination, freeboard, leaks, smokes, etc.
+RPM a server app to remote platform monitor clients for platform states  like inclination, freeboard, leaks, smokes, temperature, etc.